k-zator/AIP_MEPS/README.md

 #### Calculation.

-The code is written as an executable script with one variable which specifies the molecule file for which to calculate the MEPS isosurfaces:
+The code is written as an executable script with one variable which specifies the molecule file for which to calculate the MEPS isosurfaces.
+For instance, for water:

         python calculate_MEPS water.xyz

-the script runs a DFT (B3LYP/6-31G*) single point calculation, then extracts electron density, MEPS and the specific isosurfaces (0.0020, 0.0300, 0.0104) as required for AIP_map module as presented at: https://github.com/k-zator/AIP_map
+the script runs a DFT (B3LYP/6-31G*) single point calculation, then extracts electron density, MEPS and the specific isosurfaces (0.0020, 0.0300, 0.0104) - those have the format {name}_{isosurface}.cube, (e.g. water_0.0020.cube).

-The script produces 3 key files, in the format {name}_{isosurface}.cube, e.g. (water_0.0020.cube).
 Do note, though the extension specifies "cube", those are not equivalent to the Gaussian cube files.
+The files can then be used by the AIP_map module as presented at: https://github.com/k-zator/AIP_map

+The script produces 3 key files, in the

 Who do I talk to?